 In step C, "the converted data blocks of the actual model and of the reference model are shown superimposed on the video screen."
-EX-1008 5:3-5; see surface of the actual (patient) model, including at critical sites (e.g., nerve locations) where no contact with the patient's bone is desired.
+EX-1008 5:3-5; see FIGs. 5 & 6.
+As shown in FIG. 6 (below, right), points of the actual model are displaced (deformed) into the volume of the reference model such that the lower surface of the reference (template) model geometrically conforms to the upper surface of the actual (patient) model, including at critical sites (e.g., nerve locations) where no contact with the patient's bone is desired.
 Using the difference of the data of the actual and reference models, a data block is generated in step D "which can serve as the model for the computer-assisted manufacture of the endoprosthesis."
-EX-1008 5:15-19; EX-1003 ¶141.
+EX-1008 5:15-19; EX-1003 ¶129.